 My main interest lies in the international relations (theory), foreign policy analysis and the politics of the Gulf states with a focus on Saudi Arabia and Iran, but with a broader interest including some of the smaller Gulf states such as the UAE, Oman and Qatar.

 I am currently writing a new monograph International Relations of the Gulf: Strategic Alliances in an Uncertain World for Manchester University Press.
 It details the mainly domestic and regional drivers to contemporary Saudi and Emirati foreign policy as well as many of their bilateral relations in the Middle East, Africa, North America, Europe and Asia.
 The book delves into international relations theory and other relevant conceptual frameworks and generates new insights on the ‘black box’ of policymaking as well as determinant trends and challenges that these states face.
+It follows my first monograph Foreign Policy in Iran and Saudi Arabia: Economics and Diplomacy in the Middle East.
+I have also edited works on Egypt and the Gulf and the Gulf states and the Horn of Africa (forthcoming).

 My research paper titled “Small State Aspirations to Middle Powerhood: The Cases of Qatar and the UAE” has recently been published in a volume titled Unfulfilled Aspirations: Middle Power Politics in the Middle East (Hurst/OUP).
 I have recently written a textbook New Perspectives on Middle East Politics: Economy, Society and International Relations with AUC Press which covers thematic aspects that relate to the Gulf States and foreign policy.
-I continue to research in this area, including a chapter titled “Pushing the Envelope of National Security and State Influence in the Hinterland: Saudi and Iranian Competition in the Horn of Africa” for a forthcoming volume on Gulf state – Horn of Africa relations.

 In 2019 I presented my research on the Gulf to audiences in Lebanon, at Princeton University, and at Tsinghua University in Beijing.
 I have written on Gulf security for the SEPAD project.
 I have co-authored (with Prof. Gawdat Bahgat) a paper on nuclear power in the Middle East for AGSIW followed up by a blog in August 2020 after the United Arab Emirates’ Barakah plant began to come online.
 My further commentary on Gulf politics has appeared in The Cairo Review of Global Affairs, The Globe Post, The New Turkey, Die Welt, and The Hill.